Amy L. Freedman

 Political Islam in Indonesia and Malaysia

-Amy Freedman is an adjunct associate research scholar at the Weatherhead East Asian Institute and she is department chair and professor of political science and international studies at LIU Post.
-Dr. Freedman’s work looks at Southeast Asia; with a particular focus on Indonesia and Malaysia.
-From 1998 to 2006, Professor Freedman taught at Franklin and Marshall College.
-She participated in the first year of the ExEAS program (2001–2002) at the Weatherhead East Asian Institute.
-Since 1998, she has been a member of the University Seminar on Southeast Asia.
+Amy Freedman is an adjunct associate research scholar at the Weatherhead East Asian Institute and department chair and professor of political science at Pace University.
+Dr. Freedman’s work looks at questions related to ethnic and religious politics and democracy in Southeast Asia, with a particular focus on Indonesia and Malaysia.
+Prior to her position at Pace University, she taught at Long Island University and Franklin and Marshall College.
+She is a co-editor of the Taylor & Francis journal Asian Security.

 PUBLICATIONS